A Natural Introduction to Fine-Tuning: Introduction

 \section{Introduction}

-Physics still remains as the best framework to describe Nature where possible (the motion of planets, the distribution of heat, etc.).
-It's built from intricate models each describing a specific part of reality in a specific regime.
-These models can be reached from one another in certain limits, eg. classical physics can be reached from special relativity if one takes the limit of the speed of light going to infinity.
-Such models often require a set of free parameters, different choices of values for these parameters lead to physically different behaviour.
-Therefore, for a model to describe our reality as closely as possible one needs to do measurements in order to obtain the value of these parameters.
+Physics still remains the best framework to describe Nature where possible (the motion of planets, the distribution of heat, etc.).
+It is built from intricate models each describing a specific part of reality in a specific regime.
+These models can be reached from one another in certain limits, e.g. classical physics can be reached from special relativity if one takes the limit of the speed of light going to infinity.
+Such models often require a set of free parameters, and different choices of values for these parameters lead to physically different behaviour.
+Therefore, for a model to describe our reality as closely as possible one needs to perform measurements.
 Often it turns out that the value is an extremely large or extremely small number without a good reason for it to be so large/small.
-In this sense, physicists like to invoke the principle of naturalness to prefer models which have parameters of the order 1, but such models might not describe our reality.
+In this sense, physicists like to invoke the principle of naturalness to prefer models which have parameters of order 1, but such models might not describe our reality.
 This leads to the fine-tuning problem: why do the constants take such values in order for our Universe to properly function as it does.
 Whilst many philosophers and physicists have proposed answers, from easy to intricate ones, this question remains unsolved.
-Mostly due to the fact that any solution turns out to be unobservable and even if it was we only have our Universe, hence making such measurements having a sample size of only 1.\\ \\ This short paper is meant to introduce the interested reader to this problem and along the way hopefully clarify why this problem is hard to solve.
+Mostly due to the fact that any solution turns out to be unobservable and even if it was, we only have our Universe, hence making such measurements have a sample size of only one.\\ \\ This short paper is meant to introduce the interested reader to this problem and along the way hopefully clarify why this problem is hard to solve.
 The paper is structured as follows: in section \ref{section2} we discuss the importance of constants and their dimension, this is followed by section \ref{section3} in which we will introduce the concept of naturalness.
 Subsequently, section \ref{section4} describes the problem itself and in section \ref{section5} we look at some examples of finely tuned parameters.
-In section \ref{section6} we look at some proposed solutions and discuss whether they may be viable or not.
+In section \ref{section6} we look at some proposed solutions.
 Afterwards, section \ref{section7} discusses the fading of the barrier between science and art when using naturalness as a guiding principle.
 At last, some conclusions are presented in section \ref{section8}.\\ The reader is not required to have an extensive knowledge of physics.
 We will try to explain new concepts in a coherent, easy to understand way so that this paper may stand on itself and does not require the aid of some textbook.